-Mimesis is the current initiative at the Center for Documentary and Ethnographic Media, bringing artists, filmmakers, and scholars together to engage with lived experience through nonfiction.
-Mimesis is a nexus for producing work at the University of Colorado Boulder, where new projects push the boundaries of nonfiction media to expand the social impact of documentary.
+At the Center, new projects push the boundaries of media and technology to expand the social impact of documentary and ethnography.
 Committed to working with people across disciplines and experiences, Mimesis offers a collection of resources for artists and scholars to transform and extend their research and creative work through media production.
 These include courses, events, project support, fundraising tools, technical resources, and access to a growing regional, national, and international network of scholars and producers.

 What We Do